-No transactions have been incurred during the year with the related parties and no balances are outstanding as at balance sheet date.
+No related party transactions have been incurred during the year and no balances are outstanding as at balance sheet date.

 Remuneration of key management personnel

 Being in the non-executive position, Mr P Elango and Mr Sunil Bohra was/is not entitled for any remuneration from the Company.
 No remuneration has been paid to them from the Company.